 - Leading in excellence

 - Developing the collection and venues

 - Growing and diversifying audiences

 - Building a sustainable business

 - Investing in people

-- 3.8 The company received a fixed fee payment for services from BCC of £3.183m in 2019 and 2018 plus a variable performance based fee of £2.0m in 2019 (£2.1m 2018); Thinktank Trust has received loan finance of £11.5m and a grant of £1.4m to assist with property lease payments.
-During 2019 the Trust employed an average FTE of 179 together with the services of over a thousand volunteers.
+- 3.8 The company received a fixed fee payment for services from BCC of £2,831m in 2020 and 2019 plus a variable performance based fee of £2.0m including repayments for Thinktank rent, service charges and grant.
+These are planned to fall away if, as planned, the Council takes over the Thinktank lease directly from Millennium Point Trust in 2021.
+The Thinktank Trust has previously received loan finance of £11.5m and a grant of £1.4m to assist with property lease payments.
+Prior to 2020 the Trust employed an average FTE of 179 together with the services of over a thousand volunteers.
+This has significantly reduced since the advent of the pandemic with a large proportion of staff being made redundant or put on furlough.

-- 3.9 In July 2018 Cabinet considered options for the relocation of the BMAG and its stores during proposed refurbishment works within the Council House complex.
-Subsequently however, the council rescheduled the timing of any works on the property for consideration after the Commonwealth Games in 2022.
-As a consequence, the publicised closure of the BMAG during these works and plans for the development of a new site were also postponed.
-BMT retain their ambitions to redevelop the museum at a new site sometime after 2022.
+- 3.9 In July 2018 Cabinet considered options for the relocation of BMAG and its stores during proposed refurbishment works within the Council House complex.
+Whilst proposals for major redevelopment of the whole Council House and BMAG Complex have been postponed until after the 2022 Commonwealth Games, the site will be closing from May / June this year for necessary electrical rewiring works that cannot be avoided.
+The complex will then reopen in phases with the first phase of Council House and BMAG 1885 wing reopening by March 2022 in time for the start of the CWG's Cultural Programme.

-3.9 Key personnel and board members within BMT are:
+3.10 Key personnel and board members within BMT are: